 Reconciling God’s Mercy with the Biblical Case for Hell

 In arguing for ultimate reconciliation, Rob Bell asserts that God would not be great, loving, or merciful if He assigned people to hell.
 But nowhere does God’s justice ever factor into Bell’s thinking.
-While God’s justice is portrayed and is present throughout the entire Old and New Testament, what is absent in the Bible is Bell’s belief in a post-mortem evangelistic campaign that eventually reconciles those dying without Christ in this life to God in the next life.
+While God’s justice is portrayed and is present throughout the entire Old and New Testaments, what is absent in the Bible is Bell’s belief in a post-mortem evangelistic campaign that eventually reconciles to God those who die without Christ.
 This reversal of scriptural support proves to be Bell’s theological Achilles’ heel.

-At the heart of ultimate reconciliation is the difficulty over reconciling God’s mercy and the reality of hell is a lack of understanding of God’s antecedent and consequent wills.
+Those who teach ultimate reconciliation have difficulty reconciling God’s mercy and the reality of hell, and they evince a lack of understanding of God’s antecedent and consequent wills.
 God indeed antecedently desires all to be saved, but He consequently wills the sinner to experience His punishment.
-Or as Thomas Aquinas explained it: “Hence it may be said of a just judge, that antecedently he wills all men to live; but consequently wills the murderer to be hanged.
+Or, as Thomas Aquinas explained it, “Hence it may be said of a just judge, that antecedently he wills all men to live; but consequently wills the murderer to be hanged.
 In the same way God antecedently wills all men to be saved, but consequently wills some to be damned, as His justice exacts.”